cheese-hub/secure-coding/_episodes/05-ret2libc.md

 **Readings and related topics.** Detailed coverage of the return-to-libc attack can be found in Chapter 5 of the SEED book, *Computer Security: A Hands-on Approach*, by Wenliang Du.
 A topic related to this lab is the general buffer-overflow attack, which is covered in a separate SEED lab, as well as in Chapter 4 of the SEED book.

+This lab/documentation was provided by the [SEED Project](https://seedsecuritylabs.org/).
+There is only one container needed for this demonstration.

 ## Demonstration

 ### Turning off Countermeasures